 Even though nobody really knows the purpose or structure of Woodhenge beyond these post holes, what they do know is how old it is and when it was last used, thanks to pottery.

 And the grisly discovery in the very center of the site indicates the original purpose of Woodhenge was almost certainly for religious rituals of some kind.
-Scientists excavating the site found the body of a three year old child, it's skull split open by an ax, probably in an act of human sacrifice.
+Scientists excavating the site found the body of a 3-year-old child, its skull split open by an ax, probably in an act of human sacrifice.

 Woodhenge is at the heart of a major religious landscape that includes Stonehenge, to which it is probably related in some way.